sydasif/python-book/docs/source/03_collection/03_set.md

 # Output: Unused VLANs: {10, 50, 20}
 ```

-## Device Inventory
+### Device Inventory

-Sets can help manage device inventory by finding common devices or missing ones.
-We can use the intersection or difference operations to perform these tasks.
+Sets can help manage device inventories by finding common devices or missing ones.
+You can use intersection or difference operations for these tasks.
 For example:

 ```python
 # Example device inventories